Last Updated on

-Several probiotic supplements also contain prebiotics, which are also helpful for restoring proper digestive function.
+Several probiotic supplements also contain prebiotics, which is also helpful for restoring proper digestive function.
 Prebiotics are not bacteria; instead, they are food sources for beneficial bacteria.

-Now that you understand the role beneficial bacteria play in your dog’s health, you’ll want to compare the various products available so you can select the best probiotic for dogs.
+Now that you understand the role beneficial bacteria play in your dog’s health, you’ll want to compare the various products available so you can select the best probiotic for your dog.

 Although it is impossible to guarantee that a given product will alleviate your dog’s symptoms, you can increase your odds of success by considering the following recommendations.

-Let us know all about it – including your favorite product – in the comments below.
+Let us know all about it – including your favorite dog probiotic – in the comments below.